Come Home

 Getting Treatment for Your Loved One

-Once your loved one agrees to treatment, the next challenge is selecting an appropriate rehab facility.
+Once your loved one agrees to attend a treatment center, the next challenge is selecting an appropriate rehab facility.
 At Yellowstone Recovery in southern California, we provide compassionate care to every client from initial detox through completion.
 Individuals and families struggling with the challenges of addiction continue to place their trust in our tried and true methods, comfortable residential amenities, and an experienced staff of medical providers, trained counselors, and other expert recovery professionals.

-To learn more about our residential programs or discuss how you can help a loved one get treatment at Yellowstone Recovery, call us today at (888) 418-4188.
+To learn more about our residential programs for club drug addiction or discuss how you can help a loved one get treatment at Yellowstone Recovery, call us today at (888) 418-4188.

 • Treatment Options